Police are warning people across America and Europe about a new scam that tricks you or your loved ones into buying Apple gift cards.

 There is a history of fraudsters using them for purposes of money-laundering, but recently this has grown into a scam that scares legions of victims into purchasing these cards.

-A criminal contacts you claiming to be a representative from a governmental department or company.
+A criminal contacts you claiming to be a representative from a governmental department or company, like those saying they are Window Tech Support.
 They do this by either cold calling (typically using spoofed phone numbers so anyone with call recognition might still be fooled), using voicemail and leaving automated messages, or sending SMS.

 Victims are warned, in all three cases, that they need to urgently return the call or risk further penalty.